 Gaumukh Trek Permit

 A permit is required for a person to be able to trek to Gaumukh.
 This permit can be obtained from either District Forest Officer in Uttarkashi or at the forest office in Gangotri.
-There is a daily limit of 150 permits per day and it is issued on first come first served basis.
+There is a daily limit of 150 permits per day and it is issued on a first-come-first-served basis.

 Also Read: When is the Best time to visit Gangotri